Lycée Français Charles de Gaulle: 1960s

 In 1962, President de Gaulle returned to the Lycée for a final visit, and was greeted by the entire school.

 With the lull in construction, the school increased its interest in the arts, science, sport and travel.
 In 1966 a Lycée excursion was led by Mme Raphael to Paris to view the Picasso Retrospective exhibition at the Grand Palais.
-There were annual organised trips to Val d'Isère for skiing in spring, a Summer School in Pont Saint-Esprit, led by Jacques Iselin and tours of the Soviet Union in association with Dr. Sanger of Westminster School.
+There were annual organised trips to Val d'Isère and Courchevel for skiing in spring, a Summer School in Pont Saint-Esprit, led by Jacques Iselin and tours of the Soviet Union in association with Dr. Sanger of Westminster School.
 The return by rail from one such trip was briefly, though alarmingly, delayed by the Soviet led Warsaw Pact invasion of Czechoslovakia.
 Pupils put on plays, mostly in French, at the Institute's theatre (now the Ciné Lumière) and art exhibitions in the entrance halls of the 'Institut' and 35 Cromwell Road.
 The languages offered through the parallel curricula were Ancient Greek and Latin, German, Italian, Russian and Spanish.
 'English Section' pupils took part in British school competitions in the recitation of Latin verse.
 Other pupils were successful in writing competitions organised by the Alliance Française.
 With the help of former Olympic standard PE teachers, the Lycée was noted for its competitive prowess on the sports field, in the water and in the gym: handball, rugby, basketball, tennis, even cricket (a French invention!), rowing, swimming, fencing and horse-riding.

 Each year, there was a steady stream of applicants to Oxbridge and to the Grandes écoles and places taken up to study architecture, economics, engineering, medicine, music and science in France, the UK and the USA.
 To underscore the importance of Franco-British understanding, the Alliance Française annually sponsored a special award to one pupil for "Camaraderie Franco-Britannique".

 The wave of student revolutions of 1968 brought about changes in the French educational system which were also felt in South Kensington.
 One change was the abolition of the Lycée's annual ceremonial prize-giving (originally in the Royal Festival Hall), latterly at the more convenient Royal Albert Hall.
 The ceremony used to be marked by an organ recital by the school's Master of Music, the former Notre Dame de Paris organist and composer Jean Dattas.
 This was followed by speeches from noted French academics.
 French ministries and businesses would sponsor generous expenditure on books which were then distributed as prizes to pupils of merit.
 The 1970s brought in their wake a Counterculture with its complex attitude to drug use.
 Like many other teaching establishments, the Lycée had its share of problems.